 To maximize sales, brands should focus on:

-- Branding (In China a good Branding strategy will lead your company to build a prestigious and high qualitative image which can help you overtake local brands and gain a competitive edge over foreign competitors),
+- Branding (In China a good Branding strategy will lead your company to build a prestigious and highly qualitative image which can help you overtake local brands and gain a competitive edge over foreign competitors),

 - Baidu SEO & SEM (A brand should create a Chinese website on Baidu, the most used Chinese search engine.
-The website should also hosted on local servers because it is extremely important for your SEO ranking.
+The website should also be hosted on local servers because it is extremely important for your SEO ranking.
 Baidu SEM is also the first choice for an advertising campaign to reach Chinese consumers)

 - Advertising (The key to running a successful advertising campaign is localizing.
 The internet landscape is completely different in China and most of the marketing tools you routinely use won’t work in China)

-- KOL partnership (Key opinion leaders are well trusted by internet user and a partnership with a KOL that fit brand’s products and values could mean an immediate gain of popularity and peoples starting to get interested in your brand.
+- KOL partnership (Key opinion leaders are well trusted by the internet user and a partnership with a KOL that fit the brand’s products and values could mean an immediate gain of popularity and peoples starting to get interested in your brand.

-For example, the French luxury house Celine has made a foray into China’s social marketing arena for the first time during this Chinese Valentine’s Day.
+For example, the French luxury house Celine has made a foray into China’s social marketing arena for the first time this Chinese Valentine’s Day.
 In fact, its campaign has achieved much higher engagement than the brand’s previous social posts on Weibo and WeChat, partly because it collaborated with famous young female celebrities and idols, like Meng Meiqi, Esther Yu, and Guan Xiaotong).

-Famous brands marketing strategies during the Qixi festival in 2020
+Famous brands’ marketing strategies during the Qixi festival in 2020

-To preserve the tradition, remember the event and in a certain sense market the holiday, many of the big brands have made ad hoc campaigns for Chinese Valentine’s Day.
+To preserve the tradition, remember the event, and in a certain sense market the holiday, many of the big brands have made ad hoc campaigns for Chinese Valentine’s Day.
 Especially luxury brands have been running campaigns centered around this lucrative marketing opportunity since late July.